publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch27/m__us_usc_t25_s2503.md

             (A) __In general__

             If the Secretary fails to carry out a request filed by an Indian tribe or tribal organization to include in such tribe  <sup>\[6\]</sup>  <sup><sup> 6 So in original.
-Probably should be “tribe’s”. </sup></sup>  or organization’s grant under this chapter the funds described in subsection (a)(2) of this section within 180 days after the filing of the request, the Secretary shall—
+Probably should be “tribe’s”. </sup></sup>  or organization’s grant under this chapter the funds described in subsection (a)(2) within 180 days after the filing of the request, the Secretary shall—

                 (i) be deemed to have approved such request; and